bluescarni/piranha/doc/sphinx/root.rst

 Reference
 ---------

-.. py:module:: pyranhapp0x
+.. py:module:: pyranha
-.. data:: pyranhapp0x.settings
+.. data:: pyranha.settings

    Settings class.
-.. attribute:: pyranhapp0x.settings.max_term_output
+.. attribute:: pyranha.settings.max_term_output

    Maximum number of terms that will be printed in the representation of series.